 Making Carers Count - Young carers and young adult carers

 Carers Trust is supporting local carer organisations to develop new services where dedicated support for young and young adult carers is widely inconsistent or does not exist.
 Together we will form strategic collaborations with other agencies, develop the capacity of our network of local carer organisations to facilitate the meaningful inclusion of young carers and young adult carers.
 We will adapt existing support, information, advice, and services to make them relevant and accessible.

 Established in 1999, Bridgend Carers Centre provides information, advice and support to improve the wellbeing of unpaid carers of all ages.
-We have developed a range of specialist services including for parent carers, carers of people with cancer, Veteran/Armed Forces carers and carers of people living with dementia.
+We have developed a range of specialist services including for parent carers, carers of people with cancer, Veteran/Armed Forces carers and carers of people living with dementia and young carers and young adult carers.

 We provide practical and emotional support, respite activities, counselling, legal advice, and financial support through our Welfare Benefits Adviser.